 • Locked into a 3-year or more sales commitment with the lab who loaned the scanner

-• Required to meet quotas for monthly, quarterly, or annual sales
+• Required to meet quotas for quarterly, quarterly, or annual sales

 • Have to pay annual scan and support fees due to scanner manufacturers and distributors